1. Introduction

 when: inventory_hostname == groups[cluster_group_name][0]

-- name: make the first host of each group fail to simulate non-availability
+- name: Make the first host of each group fail to simulate non-availability

 that: inventory_hostname != groups[cluster_group_name][0]

-- name: the loop happens only for the first _available_ host in each group
+- name: The loop happens only for the first _available_ host in each group

 msg: do something with {{ item }}